evereux/flicket/README.md

     ```
     (my-env) $ python scripts/create_json.py
     ```
+    or on windows
+    ```
+    (my-env) C:\path_to_project> prython scripts\create_json.py
+    ```
 4. Initialise the database using manage.py from the command line:
     ```
     (my-env) $ python manage.py db init
     (my-env) $ python manage.py db migrate
     (my-env) $ python manage.py db upgrade
     ```
-5. Run the set-up script:
+5. Run the set-up script:.
+This is required to create the Admin user and site url defaults.
+   These can be changed again via the admin panel once you log in.
     ```
     (my-env) $ python manage.py run_set_up
     ```